 - Influence Long Island and local communities

 - Include student leadership or involvement in the program

 - Allow for livestreaming and archiving of event

 - Consider timing, class usage of events and relevance – using class time to have a base audience, opening up to community, etc.

-Virtual event ideas will also be accepted, especially for those events that allow for (1) attendance of high school students or (2) speakers around the globe for a panel.
-Virtual programs may be used for events that would not be possible live or in-person, and that open new areas of conversation.
+Virtual event ideas will also be accepted, especially for those events that allow for speakers around the globe that would not be possible live or in-person, that open new areas of conversation.

 The priorities of this grant program are to host events that are free and open to the public; are unique; encourage class participation through integrated course syllabi; and are planned with enough timing to encourage a large and broad audience.
 Generally, grant funding will not be available to subsidize ongoing event series unless a special circumstance can be provided, nor will grant funding be provided to subsidize an event with a ticket price.

 In the past few years, the Cultural Center has supported programs in disciplines such as the sciences, drama, literature, sustainability, classics, religion, music, student affairs, cultural studies, rhetoric, anthropology, language, women's studies, and political science.

 The Cultural Center Advisory Board will give priority to programs that:

 - Are interdisciplinary or of interest to students and faculty in numerous academic departments